 - Video: Mouth Ulcers (Canker Sores) in Children – Causes, Symptoms & Treatment

-- What are Mouth Ulcers?
+- What Are Mouth Ulcers?

-- Causes of Mouth Ulcers?
+- Causes of Mouth Ulcers in Children

 - Difference Between Canker Sore and Cold Sore

-- Treatment Options for Canker Sores
+- Treatment Options for Mouth Ulcers in Children

 - Home Remedies for Mouth Ulcers in Children

-- How to Prevent Canker Sores?
+- How to Prevent Mouth Ulcers

-- When Should You Call the doctor?
+- When Should You Call the Doctor?

 Video: Mouth Ulcers (Canker Sores) in Children – Causes, Symptoms & Treatment

-What are Mouth Ulcers?
+What Are Mouth Ulcers?

-Causes of Mouth Ulcers?
+Causes of Mouth Ulcers in Children

-- Ulcers can be caused due to deficiency of vitamins in children
+- Ulcers can be caused due to deficiency of vitamins in children.

-- Allergy from food or other irritants can lead to ulcer formation
+- Allergy from food or other irritants can lead to ulcer formation.

-Signs and Symptoms of Mouth Ulcer ?
+Signs and Symptoms of Mouth Ulcers in Children

 It is easy to identify a mouth ulcer due to its distinguished appearance in the mouth.
 Following are the signs and symptoms of mouth ulcers in babies and kids:

-- An ulcer appears round with a white or yellowish sore centre with a red halo
+- An ulcer appears round with a white or yellowish sore centre with a red halo.

-- Tenderness and swollen skin around the sores is a symptom of ulcers
+- Tenderness and swollen skin around the sores is a symptom of ulcers.

 Difference Between Canker Sore and Cold Sore

 Canker sores are completely different from a cold sore.
 Canker sores appear in the soft tissues of the mouth and are not contagious.
-Cold sores, also known as fever blisters are caused by herpes simplex virus and are contagious.
+Cold sores, also known as fever blisters, are caused by herpes simplex virus and are contagious.
 Cold sores generally appear on the outside of the lips.

-Treatment Options for Canker Sores
+Treatment Options for Mouth Ulcers in Children

-In case of severe pains in the sores, you can request your doctor to give proper dose of over the counter pain relievers such as acetaminophen or ibuprofen.
+In case of severe pains in the sores, you can request your doctor to give a proper dose of over the counter pain relievers such as acetaminophen or ibuprofen.
 It is advised not the give any kind of medication to your child without first consulting the doctor.

 Home Remedies for Mouth Ulcers in Children

-How to Prevent Canker Sores?
+How to Prevent Mouth Ulcers

 - In case a sore re-appears in the same area inside your child’s mouth multiple times, it can be due to a sharp edge of the tooth.
 In such situations, it is advised to visit a dentist and get the tooth checked.

-Parents can take precautionary measures to stop the spread of cold and canker sores by washing their hands before touching or feeding the baby.
+- Parents can take precautionary measures to stop the spread of cold and canker sores by washing their hands before touching or feeding the baby.
 This is vital for parents with newborns who have a weak immune system.

-When Should You Call the doctor?
+When Should You Call the Doctor?